 Scrotal swelling is abnormal enlargement of the scrotum.
 This is the name for the sac surrounding the testicles.

 Scrotal swelling can occur in males at any age.
 The swelling can be on one or both sides, and there may be pain.
 The testicles and penis may or may not be involved.

-is a serious emergency in which the testicle become twisted in the and loses its blood supply.
-If this twisting is not relieved quickly, the testicle may be lost permanently.
+, the testicle becomes twisted in the and loses its blood supply.
+It is a serious emergency.
+If this twisting is not relieved quickly, the testicle may be permanently lost.
 This condition is extremely painful.
-Call 911 or see your health care provider immediately, because losing blood supply for just a few hours can cause tissue death and the loss of a testicle.
+Call 911 or see your health care provider immediately.
+Losing blood supply for just a few hours can cause tissue death and the loss of a testicle.

-Apply ice packs to the scrotum for the first 24 hours, followed by sitz baths
+- Apply ice packs to the scrotum for the first 24 hours, followed by sitz baths to decrease swelling.

 Call your health care provider if:

 Your health care provider will perform a physical exam and take a medical history, which may include the following questions:

 - When did the swelling develop?
 Did it come on suddenly?
 Is it getting worse?

 - How big is the swelling (try to describe in terms such as "twice normal size" or "the size of a golf ball")?